Up to 85% of Feminine Hygiene Products Contain Glyphosate

 We had been focusing our attention on the presence of glyphosate in food, but didn’t think that products used in nearly all hospitals and doctor’s offices in the country to treat patients would be contaminated with a known carcinogen.
 There must be an immediate response to this situation.

-Are there any alternative feminine hygiene products?While the ideal solution would be to stop using the products we mentioned above, the truth is it’s hard to do because of the ease and comfort that they provide to so many women during that time of the month.
+While the ideal solution would be to stop using these harmful products, the truth is it’s hard to do.
+They provide ease and comfort to so many women during that time of the month.